Philo Review 2021: Cost, Channels, and More

 Philo specs and features

-Philo’s cloud DVR gives you unlimited storage space for shows and movies—but for only 30 days.
-That’s on par with other streaming services’ cloud DVRs, with the exception of YouTube TV, which keeps your recorded content for nine months.
+Philo’s cloud DVR gives you unlimited storage space for shows and movies for a whole year.
+That’s more than any other streaming services’ cloud DVRs, including YouTube TV, which keeps your recorded content for nine months.

 On recorded shows, you can zip past commercials easily thanks to Philo’s sliding preview frame, which works similarly to fast-forwarding on Netflix or Amazon’s Prime Video.